SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/SRM/srm_getting_started/config_resource_scheduling.md

 ## Other front-end scripts

-The SRM framework also includes other front-end scripts that can be used as the default wizards to execute certain actions.
+The SRM framework also includes other front-end scripts that can be used to execute certain actions.

 ### Default wizard to extend an existing booking with a resource